 Stay at the Rosewood Mayakoba in Playa del Carmen, Mexico

-When I asked the kids to vote for their ten favorite things they had done around the world, I didn’t expect a hotel to make the list.
+When I asked the kids to vote for their ten favorite things they had done around the world, and where to recommend places to go with kids, I didn’t expect a hotel to make the list.
 But all three kids mentioned the Rosewood Mayakoba.
 Specific things the kids loved about our stay: the private plunge pool; the other pools; feeding the fish from our private dock; the kid’s club; the food; riding around the resort in golf carts; the beach; seeing coatis running around everywhere; the huge bathtub that became a play fort; and watching the stars from the roof of our villa.
 Our goal is to choose different destinations every year for winter break and spring break, but the Rosewood could easily become an annual trip.